Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 The South Portland teenager accused of plotting an attack on his high school was released on house arrest after a judge rejected prosecutors’ arguments that he poses a threat to others.

-Tristan Hamilton, 17, was released from Long Creek Youth Development Center Thursday afternoon.
+The 17-year-old was released from Long Creek Youth Development Center Thursday afternoon.
 The teenager, who is facing charges of criminal solicitation for murder, arson and terrorizing, had been detained since police said they discovered evidence that he violated the conditions of his release by participating in hateful online group chats two weeks ago.

-Hamilton has pleaded not guilty to all charges.
+The teen has pleaded not guilty to all charges.

-“I feel compelled under the statute, given the information I’ve reviewed, to order Tristan released,” Cumberland County Judge Peter Darvin said, telling the teenager that he would be placed under “very restrictive conditions” at home.
+“I feel compelled under the statute, given the information I’ve reviewed, to order (the suspect) released,” Cumberland County Judge Peter Darvin said, telling the teenager that he would be placed under “very restrictive conditions” at home.
 “You’re going to be spending a lot of time in your house.
 Hopefully, you find that preferable to sitting in Long Creek.”

 Advertisement